armangiter/armangiter/ReadMe.md

 # 💫 About Me:
-born in 2002, live in Tehran Iran as a young individual, I seek to<br>expand my knowledge by any means, including books, articles,<br>courses, and interacting with new subjects.
-I started my<br>professional career as a teenager to be ahead of my age.
-I am<br>punctual so I can spare time for myself.
-I like music and hanging<br>out with my friends.<br>
+born in 2002, live in Tehran Iran as a young individual, I seek to expand my knowledge by any means, including books, articles, courses, and interacting with new subjects.
+I started my professional career as a teenager to be ahead of my age.
+I am punctual so I can spare time for myself.
+I like music and hanging out with my friends.

 ## 🌐 Socials: